yngvark/pr-qa/good-practices.md

 This file contains what I consider best practices.
 It mostly reflects what the industry considers best practices.
-I need this for myself, because I sometimes end up discussing best practices with other engineers.

 # Anti-pattern: One branch = One environment